liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/11-using-graphql-apis.markdown

 [TOC levels=1-4]

-@product@'s GraphQL APIs are independent of clients and can be used with any GraphQL client you want.
+@sharepoint@'s GraphQL APIs are independent of clients and can be used with any GraphQL client you want.
 The only usual requirements are setting up the `Authentication` header using OAuth, Cookie, Basic, etc.